-When considering Chapter 7 Bankruptcy, you’ll want to meet with an experienced Minnesota bankruptcy attorney to fully understand how this type of bankruptcy will impact you.
 If you pass the Chapter 7 bankruptcy means test, you’ll need to take the time to consider the Chapter 7 bankruptcy advantages and disadvantages prior to filing.

-- You receive a fresh start.
-After the bankruptcy is discharged, the only debts you owe will be for secured assets on which you choose to sign a “Reaffirmation Agreement” and any debts excluded from a Chapter 7 discharge.
+- You receive a fresh start – after the bankruptcy is discharged, the only debts you owe will be for secured assets on which you choose to sign a “Reaffirmation Agreement” and any debts excluded (most taxes, student loans, child support) from a Chapter 7 discharge

-- Creditor’s collection efforts and wage garnishment attempts are immediately stopped on the date of bankruptcy filing.
+- Creditor’s collection efforts and wage garnishment attempts are immediately stopped on the date of the bankruptcy filing

-- Co-signors of a loan can be stuck with your debt unless they also file for bankruptcy protection.
+- Co-signers of a loan can be stuck with your debt unless they also file for bankruptcy protection

-To learn about the options available to you, contact one of our office in Minneapolis, St Paul, Blaine or Brooklyn Park for a free consultation with an experienced bankruptcy attorney.
-You won’t spend a dime to get the legal advice you need to make such an important decision!
+To learn about the options available to you, call us at 612.824.4357 or visit one of our offices in Minneapolis, St Paul, Blaine or Brooklyn Park for a free consultation with an experienced bankruptcy attorney.